Ranbir Singh Gangwa

 Ranbir Singh Gangwa Prajapati (born 4 March 1964) is an Indian politician.
-He is a member of Rajya Sabha from Indian National Lok Dal party from 2010 to 2014.
-He was elected as a member of Haryana Legislative Assembly in 2014 after beating sitting MLA and then minister Sampat Singh and Jasma Devi w/o former chief minister Bhajan Lal & also won in 2019 from Nalwa (Vidhan Sabha constituency) in Hisar.
+He was a member of Rajya Sabha from Indian National Lok Dal party from 2010 to 2014.
+He was elected as a member of Haryana Legislative Assembly in 2014 after beating sitting MLA and then minister Sampat Singh and Chander Mohan s/o former chief minister Bhajan Lal.
+Then he won in 2019 from Nalwa Chaudhry (Vidhan Sabha constituency) in Hisar (city) and in 2024 from Barwala Assembly constituency.
 He had joined Bharatiya Janata Party just before 2019 Indian general election.

 Biography

 Ranbir Singh Gangwa was born on 4 March 1964 in village Gangwa, Hisar district.
-His father's name was Shri Rajaram and mother's name is Smt.
-Kesar Devi.
-His wife is Smt.
-Angoori Devi with whom he got married at very early age.
+His father's name was Rajaram and mother's name is Kesar Devi.
+His wife is Angoori Devi with whom he got married at very early age.
 Together they have two sons.